 Distribution and Number of Deaths by Infection Source-Cumulative

 These two charts display the cumulative counts and percentages of deaths by source of infection.
 Also listed are the number of deaths, by place of death, for each source.
+Note: OB is an outbreak.

 School Re-Opening Metrics